salizade22/Pollution-Combat/README.md

 -Levels change as your score increases.
 30 points===last level

--When game over close and exit
+-When game finishes close and exit